Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 -------------------------------------------------------

-Still in the interactive session of the *Screw Tool*, you will see that the *Z-Axis* Value of the *Screw* Panel is set to 1.000.
+Still in the interactive session of the *Screw Tool*, you will see that the Z axis Value of the *Screw* Panel is set to 1.000.
 :kbd:`LMB` click in the middle of the Value and set this value to -1.000.
-At first, the Spring was being constructed in a Counterclockwise direction, and you reverted the operation 180 degrees in the *Z-Axis*.
+At first, the Spring was being constructed in a Counterclockwise direction, and you reverted the operation 180 degrees in the Z axis.
 This is because you have changed the angular vector of the height you have given to Blender to the opposite direction (remember, -90 to 90 = 180 degrees ?).
 See Fig. :ref:`fig-mesh-screw-clock`.